 Sheets, a light blanket, pillows and a regular-size towel are provided with housing, however, it is a very wise idea to pack an additional blanket, larger towel if you wish and additional pillow if that is how you prefer to sleep.
 Please refer to the DAAPcamps packing checklist.

 Who is taking care of my child while they are there?

 The campus housing provided for your child is extremely secure.
-There are graduate housing assistants who sit at the front desk of each house.
-In addition, there will be three adults (camp director and assistants) living in the houses along with a DAAPCamps leader who will live in each house.
+There are graduate housing assistants who live in each house.
+In addition, there will be house leads living in the houses along with the DAAPCamps director.
 All activities have supervision by faculty in the classrooms and by our Camp Life Team (those detailed above) during the non-classroom times.
 There will be check-in housing times where campers are expected to be “in house” at night.

 Do I need to bring snacks?

 Three meals a day and some snacks in the evenings in the classrooms are provided…however, if you know you like to “munch” late at night…pack accordingly.
 Vending machines are limited in the housing.